8 Co-Parenting Apps & Scheduling Apps to Help Parents Manage Their Time

 Our Family Wizard

 Our Family Wizard keeps your visitation schedule, expenses, and communication contained within one app so that custody issues can be solved all in one place.
-It has an in-app calendar where you can put things like doctor’s appointments, and parenting drop-offs down for clear communication, a secure message board that keeps a record of all text communication between parents that can never be edited, deleted, or retracted and in one place, a check-in function so that your co-parent can know where you are with your child, an expense log for day care fees and other financial obligations.
-The app also has an “Info Bank” where co-parents can input medications, immunizations, medical history, emergency contacts, and school schedules, minimizing room for conflict around important information.
-One interesting gadget?
-ToneMeter, a tool that reads over your messages before you send them and warns you if any of the language is “emotionally charged” — giving you the opportunity to tone down any potentially angry missives.
-OFW has waivers for families in need financially and has been court-approved since 2001.
+It has an in-app calendar where you can put things like doctor’s appointments and parenting drop-offs down for clear communication, a secure message board that keeps a record of all text communication between parents, a check-in function, and an expense log.
+There’s also an “Info Bank” where co-parents can input medications, immunizations, medical history, emergency contacts, and school schedules, minimizing room for conflict around important information.
+We also love the app’s ToneMeter, which reads over your messages before you send them and warns you if any of the language is “emotionally charged” — giving you the opportunity to tone down any potentially angry missives.

 This sequel Alimentor 2 is all about getting granular with your data and maintaining equal accountability.
 No-shows and withheld visitations are always an unfortunate possibility, so instead of deleting events that should have (but didn’t happen), you can mark them as canceled instead.
 Then you can view reports on planned parenting time (based on the custody schedule) and the actual time you spent with your child.
 If there’s an instance in which one parent didn’t follow the agreed-upon plan, you have the ability to raise a “disagreement flag” and document your issue.